Ukraine Air Alliance Flight 4050

 On 4 October 2019, Ukraine Air Alliance Flight 4050 crashed due to fuel exhaustion on approach to Lviv International Airport, during a flight from Vigo, Spain to Istanbul, Turkey via Lviv, Ukraine, killing five people, and three people were seriously injured.
 The aircraft was an Antonov An-12.
-The crash is currently under investigation.

 Aircraft

 The accident aircraft was an Antonov An-12 cargo aircraft, powered by four turboprop engines, registered as UR-CAH and built in 1968 with manufacturer serial number 8345064.

 Accident

 The aircraft departed Vigo-Peinador Airport in Spain, bound for Istanbul Airport in Turkey, with eight people aboard, seven crew and one passenger, which was a cargo escort.
 Flight 4050 was a cargo flight, carrying 10 t of cargo, with the intention to stop-over on Lviv International Airport, in Ukraine for refueling, before continuing to Istanbul.

 The aircraft was approaching Runway 31, on heading 310, in difficult weather conditions; although there was little wind, vertical visibility was only 60 m, while visibility near the ground was 250 m and Runway Visual Range (RVR) was 800 m.

 The crew declared an emergency and started to perform an emergency landing, but failed to reach the runway.
 The aircraft impacted the ground at 7:10 a.m. just 1.5 km before the Runway 31 threshold, close to the village of Sokilnyky.
-The cockpit section broke off on impact, then the cargo shifted, crushing and killing 5 occupants.
+The cockpit section broke off on impact, then the cargo shifted, crushing and killing five occupants.